merlos/iso4217-validator/README.md

 Please add unit tests when including new features.

 ### Maintaining the list updated
-This is the source of the valid code list: http://www.currency-iso.org/en/home/tables/table-a1.html This file was updated in August 15, 2014.
+Source of the valid code list used: http://www.currency-iso.org/en/home/tables/table-a1.html The last version included in the gem: August 15, 2014.

-The script bin/extractor.rb can extract the codes from the excel file after converting it in a csv file.
-You can find the instructions within the extractor.rb file.
+The gem source includes an script (bin/extractor.rb) that can extract the codes from the excel file and convert it into the ruby array which is used by the validator.
+You can find more instructions within the extractor.rb file.

 ## License